 - Know what you are good at and what you enjoy.
 A very helpful book for any job seeker is “What Color Is Your Parachute?”
 I followed the book’s prescriptions to the letter, and it was phenomenal.
 One key thing the book teaches is that most people are good at many, many things.
 But, most people like to do only a few things.
 The key to a happy job is to find the intersection of the two.
 I know many people who are great at their jobs, but because they don’t enjoy the day-to-day tasks in their jobs, they’re miserable.
 I love meeting people and learning about new things.
 I’m an extrovert by nature.
 I like helping people.
 I like solving problems and dealing with issues of strategy and tactics.
 I am OK with not being the star of the show (in VC, the entrepreneur is the star).
 I love the autonomy and creativity that VC requires.
 I really fit with the VC job.

 - I followed my gut.
 It was so tempting to say “yes” to John Doerr, Jeff Bezos and Joy Covey.
 I mean, speaking with John and hearing his baritone voice was a very overwhelming opportunity for a 30 year-old.
 But the gig didn’t feel right to us as a married couple.
-We had one child already and The Good Wife is from Boston.
+We had one child already and Mrs. T. is from Boston.
 I told her that going west would be for 10+ years, because if I did well, it would lead me to other Kleiner Perkins companies.
-The Good Wife said she would be willing to do it.
+Mrs. T. said she would be willing to do it.
 I knew, though, that she didn’t want to move away from her family.
 When we married, we became 50/50 partners.
 So, if it didn’t work for her, it didn’t work for me.
 So, I turned down the job.
 If I were single, I definitely would have taken the gig.
 But, that’s how life goes.
 You make commitments, and you try to stick to them.
 I think it was an important moment in our marriage.
-The Good Wife definitely got the message that I loved her.
+She definitely got the message that I loved her.

 So, in retrospect, those are my “lessons learned” from my job search.